 Information about Vermont's housing and community development priorities can be found in the HUD Consolidated Plan.
-The plan constitutes the State's application for approximately $10 million annually that is provided to the state by HUD's Office of Community Planning and Development for the Community Development Block Grants (CBDG), Home Investment Partnerships Program (HOME), Emergency Solutions Grants (ESG), and approximately $3 million from the National Housing Trust Fund.
+The plan constitutes the State's application for approximately $10 million provided annually to the state by HUD's Office of Community Planning and Development for the Community Development Block Grants (CBDG), Home Investment Partnerships Program (HOME), Emergency Solutions Grants (ESG), and $3 million from the National Housing Trust Fund.
 The Department updates the plan annually and does a major renewal of the plan every five years.

 The priority needs identified in the plan are based on an extensive housing needs assessment, market analysis, and citizen and stakeholder input.
 The plan establishes goals for meeting these needs over a five-year period that reflect anticipated resources and past performance.
 Each goal is accompanied by an estimate of resources that will be used to meet it as well as outcome indicators that will be used to evaluate the State’s performance.

 This is where you can find information on the Consolidated Plan for the period July 1, 2018 through June 30, 2019.

 Per HUD, funding allocations will normally be issued 60 days after the federal budget is released.
 DHCD will have 60 days to submit the plan to HUD.
 Because the actual allocations have not been announced, the allocation priorities and goals contained in the draft Action Plan are estimated based on the previous year's funding and may be adjusted.

 Written comments on the draft are being accepted until May 2, 2018.
 For more information and to access the notes from the advisory group meetings and public hearings please see the Citizen Participation page.

 Program Year 2017